DiDoDiDaDa/Berkastel-scripts-and-more./README.md

-SELLING GOLD VK/KT, ASK PRICE.
+SELLING GOLD VK/KT, ASK PRICE..

 Selling for gold ( NA KT/VK ) $, or exchange for other scripts.
 Bernkastel scripts and more mods.